idodov/RedAlert/README.md

 ```

 ## How to create a sub-sensor
-You can generate a new binary sensor to monitor your city within the user interface under **'Settings' > 'Helpers' > 'Create' > 'Template' > 'Template binary sensor'**
+You can generate a new binary sensor to monitor your city within the user interface under **'Settings' > 'Devices and Services' > 'Helpers' > 'Create Helper' > 'Template' > 'Template binary sensor'**

 ![b2](https://github.com/idodov/RedAlert/assets/19820046/ce3f4144-0051-40a5-ac2a-7e205e239c21)